Battle of Jerusalem: Mott's Detachment

 Meanwhile, on the Hebron to Bethlehem road south of Jerusalem, the 53rd (Welsh) Division (known as Mott's Detachment) had continued their tentative advance to arrive 4.5 mi south of Hebron on 4 December.
 After two Australian light armoured cars of the Light Armoured Motor Battery (LAMB) drove in from the north reporting no Ottoman units in Hebron, they continued on to the Dilbe valley that night.

 Chetwode then ordered Mott to advance as quickly as possible to get into a position 3 mi south of Jerusalem by the morning of 8 December.
 Mott's advanced guard again moved tentatively during the night of 5 December to 3 mi north of Hebron.
 By 7 December Mott's Detachment had found touch with the Ottoman position defending Bethlehem 4 mi from his objective, but bad weather prevented an advance.
 Mott's Detachment was to have advanced northwards in time to cover the right flank of the 60th (2/2nd London) Division and to cut the road from Jerusalem to Jericho.
 Despite being under direct orders of GHQ, Mott's Detachment was still on the Hebron road south of Bethlehem on 7 December.
 Mott managed to capture Solomon's Pools to the south of Bethlehem by the evening of 7 December.

 On the morning of 8 December, Ottoman artillery began firing on a road junction, which Mott's Detachment had to negotiate.
 Unable to advance or retaliate against the accurate shell fire from an Ottoman battery near Bethlehem, the detachment waited.
 At around noon, Chetwode, the corps' commander, ordered the detachment to get moving.
 Mott finally attacked his main objective at Beit Jala at 16:00, but the Ottoman Army had already retired.
-It was not until the evening that they continued their advanced to find the way completely clear of Ottoman defenders.
+It was not until the evening that they continued their advance and found the way completely clear of Ottoman defenders.
 At the crucial moment, Mott's Detachment was unable to cover the southern flank of the 60th (London) Division, forcing the Londoners to pause during daylight, as enfilading fire would have made any advance extremely costly.